RaoulGrn/hotel-reservation-app/README.md

 ## Demo pics and details
 I will describe the tasks and offer a photo for each of them.

-### the users specifies a radius in kilometers to find all the nearby hotels and the application lists and display all the hotels found
+### The user specifies a radius in kilometers to find all the nearby hotels and the application lists and display all the hotels found

 ![proj4](https://github.com/RaoulGrn/hotel-reservation-app/assets/108396853/691fe597-0e29-4187-a399-65840a068dcc)
 ![proj6](https://github.com/RaoulGrn/hotel-reservation-app/assets/108396853/e6268cd9-21c3-4e48-9755-cab1eb19a85d)